tylerthomasallen/docs/src/pages/dashboard/integrate.md

         - Understand [Domain change warning](#domain-change-warning)
         - Make changes to [Link settings](https://dashboard.branch.io/link-settings) or contact support

-    - ##### Use custom sub domain
+    - ##### Use custom subdomain
         - Understand [Domain change warning](#domain-change-warning)
         - Understand [Custom domain warning](#custom-domain-warning)
         - Understand [Custom domain debugging](#custom-domain-debugging)
-        - Change your link domain to your custom sub domain on [Link settings](https://dashboard.branch.io/link-settings)
+        - Change your link domain to your custom subdomain on [Link settings](https://dashboard.branch.io/link-settings)
-        - Update your `CNAME` record on your custom sub domain
+        - Update your `CNAME` record on your custom subdomain
             - `CNAME` = `custom.bnc.lt`
         - Click `Confirm` on [Link settings](https://dashboard.branch.io/link-settings)
         - If you are configuring the domain through AWS's Route 53, make sure you are editing the nameservers under the `Registered Domains` tab, and not the `Hosted zones` section